issa-project/issa-pipeline/training/README.md

 - TFIDF (term frequency model)
 - Omikuji Parabel  (tree-based associative machine learning model)
 - MLLM  (lexical algorithm)
-- ensemble of Omikuji Parabel and MLLM models (combines results from the projects)
+- an ensemble of Omikuji Parabel and MLLM models (combines results from the projects)
 - neural network ensemble Omikuji Parabel and MLLM models (combines results from the projects and trains NN on these results)

 Notice that each model relies on a language version of a vocabulary.
 In the use case of Agritrop the languages are French and English.